Tropical convexity over max-min semiring

 The max-min semiring is defined as the unit interval $\mmset=[0,1]$ with the operations $a\oplus b:=\max(a,b)$, as addition, and $a\otimes b:=\min(a,b)$, as multiplication.
 The operations are idempotent, $\max(a,a)=a=\min(a,a)$, and related to the order:

-One can naturally extended them to matrices and vectors leading to the max-min (fuzzy) linear algebra of~\cite{BCS-87,Gav-01,Gav:04}.
+One can naturally extend them to matrices and vectors leading to the max-min (fuzzy) linear algebra \cite{BCS-87,Gav-01,Gav:04}.
 We denote by $\mmset(d,m)$ the set of $d\times m$ matrices with entries in $\mmset$ and by $\mmset^d$ the set of $d$-dimensional vectors with entries in $\mmset$.
 Both $\mmset(d,m)$ and $\mmset^d$ have a natural structure of semimodule over the semiring $\mmset$.

-The {\bf max-min segment} between $x=(x_i)_i,y=(y_i)_i\in\mmset^d$ is defined as
+The {\bf max-min segment} between $x,y\in\mmset^d$ is defined as

 A set $C\subseteq\mmset^d$ is called {\bf max-min convex}, if it contains, with any two points $x,y,$ the segment $[x,y]_{\oplus}$ between them.
 For a general subset $X\subseteq\mmset^d$, define its {\bf convex hull} $\conv(X)$ as the smallest max-min convex set containing $X$, i.e., the smallest set containing $X$ and stable under taking segments~\eqref{segm0}.
 As in the ordinary convexity, $\conv(X)$ is the set of all {\em max-min convex combinations}